 Bogong Equipment – recommended retailer for the Surf Coast Century.

-We are stoked to re-appoint Bogong Equipment as the official retailer for the Surf Coast Century and encourage all runners to support those who support the event by buying your gear through this terrific outdoor retailer.
+Bogong Equipment has been re-appointed as the official retailer for the Surf Coast Century and encourage all runners to support those who support the event by buying your gear through this terrific outdoor retailer.

 They have an extensive online store at www.bogong.com.au and a terrific store at 374 Little Bourke Street, Melbourne.
 Tel: 03 9600 0599 Email: [email protected]